TestSmells/TSDetect/src/test/java/org/scanl/plugins/tsdetect/output/AnonymousData_Code_Inspection.md

   locally
   - If the POST request returns a response of 200, TSDetect shall dispose of the data collected
 ### Satisfied by
-- Reconnection attempts are made in the beginning of the *postRequest()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class.
+- Verify that reconnection attempts are made in the beginning of the *postRequest()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class.
-  - The local file is made in the *localSave()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class, after 5 attempts are made in the *postRequest()* method
+  - Verify a local file is made in the *localSave()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class, after 5 attempts are made in the *postRequest()* method
-  - Upon a successful 200 response, the data is not saved from the *postRequest()* method
+  - Upon a successful 200 response, verify the data is not saved from the *postRequest()* method

 ### Criteria
 - If there are any json files located in TSDetect’s designated local storage area, it shall verify that they are of the correct format.
   - If they are, TSDetect shall repeat the POST /test-results with this json file
 ### Satisfied by
-- In the *sendData()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class, a check is performed to detect any files named "unsentAnonymousData.json" are present in the file system
+- Verify that in the *sendData()* method in the **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java** class, a check is performed to detect any files named "unsentAnonymousData.json" are present in the file system
-  - In the same method, the *postRequest()* method is invoked to send unsent data in the "unsentAnonymousData.json" file before the current data to be sent
+  - In the same method, verify the *postRequest()* method is invoked to send unsent data in the "unsentAnonymousData.json" file before the current data to be sent